45678/miniLockLib/README.md

 __Sources__

-`miniLockLib` is composed of code from six dandy little projects:
+`miniLockLib` is composed of code from several dandy little projects:

 `Base58.js` is a copy of the [cryptocoinjs bs58 library](https://github.com/cryptocoinjs/bs58).
 It has been modified to work in a web agent window instead of a node.js environment.
 And the filename was changed to match the global `Base58` address that it defines. `Base58` is used to encode and decode miniLock IDs.